Steering & the 10-Foot Rule

 STEERING AND YOU!

-The book outlines a definition of STEERING on p.
-17. There’s not a lot of actual RULES for this, so we are going to focus primarily on Best Practices.
+I’ve provided a definition of STEERING below.
+There’s not a lot of actual RULES for this, so we are going to focus primarily on Best Practices.

 Steering is simply the process in which a player influences the behavior of their character.
 Any time you make a decision that impacts the game, you are probably engaging in a bit of steering.
 When we talk about role play, we often tend to separate the player from their character.
 This helps you remember to not associate negative traits with your friend, helps reduce bleed, and helps you remember that it is just a game we play with our friends.